sailing-pmls/bosen/README.md

 Petuum comes from "perpetuum mobile," which is a musical style characterized by a continuous steady stream of notes.
 Paganini's Moto Perpetuo is an excellent example.
 It is our goal to build a system that runs efficiently and reliably -- in perpetual motion.

+This repository contains the Bösen parameter server of Petuum.
+More details can be found in our paper published in [SoCC'15](http://dl.acm.org/citation.cfm?id=2806778&CFID=637243775&CFTOKEN=54057576) section 3.1 and 3.2.